-{\it A few additional effects} might affect the idealized picture presented above.
-First, as the bunch passes the undulator, the undulator generates an additional energy-position correlation: $R_{56,u} = 2 \lambda N_w.$ The additional $R_{56}$ created by the modulator affects the optimum condition in Eq.~(\ref{eq:optimum}), reducing the $R_{56}$ that needs to be created by the chicane.
+A few additional effects might affect the idealized picture presented above.
+First, as the bunch passes the undulator, the undulator generates an additional energy-position correlation: $R_{56,u} = 2 \lambda N_w$, where $\lambda$ stands for the photon wavelength, $\lambda_l$ in the modulator and $\lambda_l / n$ in the radiator.
+The additional $R_{56}$ created by the modulator affects the optimum condition in Eq.~(\ref{eq:optimum}), reducing the $R_{56}$ that needs to be created by the chicane.
 In the radiator it affects the microbunching by displacing the beam from the optimum condition set by Eq.~(\ref{eq:optimum}) and thus limiting the distance over which the high bunching factor remains.
-We can estimate this distance by applying the condition $R_{56,u} / R_{56} \lesssim \Delta_a$, where $\Delta_a$ is the relative full-width half-maximum of the bunching factor peak.
+We can estimate this distance by applying the condition $R_{56,u} / R_{56} \lesssim \Delta_a$, where $\Delta_a \approx 1.8/n^{2/3}$ is the relative full-width half-maximum of the bunching factor peak.
 For the 80-th harmonic it is about 0.1, while for the 27-th harmonic it is about 0.2 (Fig.~\ref{fig:bun_factors}).

 Also, a longitudinal space charge can play a significant role in limiting the length where microbunching persists.
 Inside an undulator the longitudinal space charge is described by a reduced Lorentz factor $\gamma_r = \gamma / \sqrt{1 + K^2 /2}$~\cite{Geloni:2007ti} and the debunching length is $L_{cr} = \gamma_r \sigma_r \sqrt{\gamma I_A / I_0}$~\cite{bib:Khan}.
 This limits the length of the radiator undulator to $L_{u} \leq L_{cr} \approx 10$~m.